 Course withdrawal is also known as discontinuation of enrolment.
-It is important that you are certain of your decision, as after you withdraw from a course, you are no longer an enrolled student at La Trobe.
+It is important that you are certain of your decision, as after you withdraw from a course, you are no longer an enrolled student at La Trobe University.

 Discussion with a Lecturer or Course Coordinator does not constitute official notification of an intention to discontinue studies.
-You must complete a Discontinuation of Enrolment Form available from Student Administration Office or College Office at your campus.
+You must complete the online Discontinuation of enrolment form.

-Your student ID card must be handed in with the Discontinuation of Enrolment Form.
+Your student ID card must also be returned to the University.

 Leave of absence (after commencement of course)

-- Discussion with a Lecturer or an Course Coordinator does not mean that you have officially notified the University of your intention to intermit studies.
+- Discussion with a Lecturer or a Course Coordinator does not mean that you have officially notified the University of your intention to take a leave of absence

-- Enquiries involving possible suspension of research and higher degree studies should be made directly to the Research Services.
+- Initial enquiries involving possible leave of absence for research and higher degree students and your entitlements, should be made directly to the Graduate Research School

 Changing your tertiary institution

-If you want to change universities within the first six months of your principal course (per the date on your CoE) and you want to continue studying in Australia, you will need to apply for a Letter of Release from La Trobe International.
-If the International student can demonstrate to the satisfaction of La Trobe University that the transfer to another provider is in their best interests, a Release Letter will be granted.
+If you want to change universities within the first six calendar months of your principal course (per the date on your CoE) and you want to continue studying in Australia, you will need to apply for a Release from La Trobe University.
+If you can demonstrate to the satisfaction of La Trobe University that the transfer to another provider is in your best interests, a Release may be granted.
 Examples include where the transfer represents a clear educational progression; where a student is experiencing demonstrable academic difficulties in their current course; or where the student's personal circumstances suggest that changing to an alternative course with another provider is in their best interests.

-- Provide a Letter of Offer from the institution you wish to attend, as well as any other evidence which supports your application.
+- Provide an unconditional Letter of Offer from the University you wish to attend, as well as any other evidence which supports your application.

-- If you are under 18 years of age you will need the written consent of your parent or guardian and if you are a sponsored student we may require written permission from your sponsor to provide a Letter of Release.
+- If you are under 18 years of age you will need the written consent of your parent or guardian.

 - Send your release or any other related queries to firstname.lastname@example.org.

-You are advised to continue to attend all scheduled classes, until a decision is made on your application.
-You will receive a response from the Executive Director, La Trobe International, within 10 working days from the date of submission.
-If the Executive Director agrees to you being released, you will need to complete a Discontinuation of Studies Form and have this approved by LTI and your College.
-There is no fee charged for a Letter of Release.
+You are advised to maintain your enrolment and continue to attend all scheduled classes, until a decision is made on your application.
+You will receive a response within 10 working days from the date of submission.
+If you are granted a release, you will need to complete a Discontinuation of Enrolment Form.
+There is no fee charged for a Release.

 If you want to change universities after the first six months of your course, you do not need a Letter of Release from La Trobe University once you have completed the first six months of you course.
 You will need to complete a Discontinuation of Studies Form and have it approved by LTI and your college.

-Once we have approved your discontinuation or issued a Letter of Release we will report to Immigration, formally now known as Department of Home Affairs that you are no longer studying at La Trobe and your CoE will be cancelled.
-It is your responsibility to ensure that DIBP are aware of your new education provider and of the course you have chosen.
-You are strongly advised to report to a DIBP office within 28 days of your cessation of studies at La Trobe University.
+Once we have approved your discontinuation or issued a Release we will report to Immigration, formally now known as Department of Home Affairs that you are no longer studying at La Trobe and your CoE will be cancelled.
+It is your responsibility to ensure that the Department of Home Affairs are aware of your new education provider and of the course you have chosen.
+You are strongly advised to report to an the Department of Home Affairs office within 28 days of your cessation of studies at La Trobe University.

 Commencing with a new education provider

-If you are granted a Letter of Release, you will need to provide this written confirmation from La Trobe University to your new education provider.
-Once they have issued you with a new CoE you should take that into DIBP.
+If you are granted a Release, you will need to provide this written confirmation from La Trobe University to your new education provider.
+Once they have issued you with a new CoE you should provide that to the Department of Home Affairs.
 If your new course is in a different visa subclass to your course at La Trobe University you may be required to apply for a new student visa.
 More details on this can be found on the Department of Home Affairs' website.